nubergra/edem-mdc-azure/2-Processing/Exercise06/README.md

 3. **Delete the job** to start clean for the next part.
 4. **Design and build your own container image** for a data-processing use case:
    * The container should:
-     * Read input data from a file in ADLS or Blob Storage.
+     * Read input data from CSV files for the same table in a folder in ADLS.
-     * Perform a **modification/transformation**.
-     * Output results to another file.
+     * If the data is new or has been modified for the same record (same ID), **load it into another CSV file in a new folder**.
    * Push the image to **Azure Container Registry (ACR)**.
 5. **Deploy the Container App Job** and other needed services using **Terraform**:
    * Use the image you created.